iabudanov/Codewars_Problems/README.md

 # Codewars_Problems

-I will start solving the easiest Codewars problems, 8kyu, and gradually work towards harder challenges.
+Join me as I embark on a journey of Python-problem solving, manic typing and furiously reacting to error messages.
+I will start from the easiest katas (8kyu), and venture into more difficult katas as time progresses.

 You can also follow my progress on Codewars : https://www.codewars.com/users/afrostache123